AlexZhou876/music-editor/README.md

 - automatic, viewable analysis of music metacharacteristics, such as chord progression
 - ability for user to change a metacharacterstic and have the music change automatically

-## Who Will Use It?
-This application will be useful for anyone interested in music/composition, students of music, or composers.
-## Why is the project of interest to me?
-this project is of interest primarily because I am interested in music, being a musician.
-However, I've always struggled with theory and improvisation.
-Programming an application like this will increase my understanding of music, and furthermore challenge and improve my programming skills because of the specific demands of the domain.

 ## User Stories
 - As a user, I want to be able to create a new note(s) with a start time, time value, pitch, and volume,